Ram Gopal Varma: Early life and background

-Varma was born on 7 April 1962 in a Telugu family to Krishna Raju Varma and Suryavathi.
-In an interview with Lakshmi Manchu on a talk show, Varma said that he was born in Nampally, Hyderabad.
-He did his schooling at St. Mary's High School, Secunderabad and completed his BE degree in Civil engineering from V.R.
-Siddhartha Engineering College, Vijayawada.
-Even during this period, Varma remained a film buff, through his uncle.
-Varma would skip classes often and watch films instead.
-He would watch the same film repeatedly "just to watch certain scenes which interested him."
-According to him, that is how he learned film direction.
+Penmetsa Ram Gopal Varma was born on 7 April 1962 into a Telugu family in Hyderabad, Andhra Pradesh (now in Telangana), to Krishnam Raju Varma and Suryavathi.
+According to Varma, he was born in the Nampally locality of Hyderabad.
+He completed his schooling at St. Mary's High School, Secunderabad, and pursued his intermediate education at New Science College, Ameerpet, Hyderabad.

+Varma obtained a Bachelor of Engineering degree in Civil Engineering from V. R. Siddhartha Engineering College, Vijayawada, which is affiliated with Acharya Nagarjuna University.
+During his college years, Varma developed a keen interest in films.
+He has stated in multiple interviews that he often skipped classes to watch movies and would rewatch particular scenes repeatedly to analyse the direction and camerawork.
+He later cited this as an informal part of his education in filmmaking.

+Before entering the film industry, Varma operated a video rental store in Hyderabad, where he claims to have studied audience preferences by observing which films were rented most frequently.
+This period, according to Varma, helped shape his understanding of mainstream tastes and film narrative techniques.

 Film career, craft and style

 After a brief stint as a site engineer for Krishna Oberoi hotel in Hyderabad, he put his dreams on the back burner and decided to go to Nigeria to make some money.
 It was at this moment that he visited a video rental library in Hyderabad.
 He loved the idea and decided to start one of his own at Ameerpet in Hyderabad, through which he slowly developed connections with the film world.
 His father at that time was a long time sound engineer at Annapurna Studios.
 After working as an assistant director in Collector Gari Abbai and Rao Gari Illu, Akkineni Nageswara Rao gave him the opportunity to direct the 1989 cult blockbuster, Siva, after being impressed by him.